His Kind of Woman: Production

-The film – which was at one stage known as Star Sapphire, the title of the unpublished story by Gerald Drayson it was based on – was announced in July 1949 with Jane Russell and Robert Mitchum already attached.
-For Howard Hughes, who owned RKO and acted as its executive producer, Mitchum and Russell were the epitome of sexual chemistry.
+The film is based on the unpublished story "Star Sapphire" written by Gerald Drayson Adams.
+The film project was announced in July 1949 with Jane Russell and Robert Mitchum already attached.
+For Howard Hughes, who owned RKO Pictures and acted as its executive producer, Mitchum and Russell were the epitome of sexual chemistry.

-Robert Sparks was to produce and John Farrow to direct.
-Farrow had directed Mitchum in Where Danger Lives the year before, and the two had gotten along well.
-They expected His Kind of Woman to be a similar experience, shooting a straightforward adventure thriller.
-However, Frank Fenton and Jack Leonard, who co-wrote the screenplay, intended the film to be a send-up of the dark film noir crime movies which were popular at the time.
-The primary conduit of the comedy of the film was the character of the ham Shakespearean actor Mark Cardigan, played by Vincent Price.
+Robert Sparks was slated to produce and John Farrow to direct.
+Farrow had directed Mitchum in Where Danger Lives the previous year, and they enjoyed a positive working experience.
+They expected His Kind of Woman to be a similar type of straightforward adventure thriller.
+However, Frank Fenton and Jack Leonard, who cowrote the screenplay, intended the film as a parody of the dark film noir crime films that were popular at the time, with comedy provided by the Mark Cardigan character.

-Filming took place in November 1950.
-In December, the production was doing retakes.
-Robert Mitchum, who referred to himself as "The Tall Dog", called Jane Russell "Hard John" because of her strict, straitlaced religious beliefs.
+Filming took place in November 1950, with retakes in December.
+Mitchum, who referred to himself as "The Tall Dog", called Jane Russell "Hard John" because of her strict, straitlaced religious beliefs.
 When a male reporter questioned these in light of her image, she told the reporter, "Christians can have big breasts too."
 Whatever sexual chemistry Mitchum and Russell had onscreen, the two performers were never more than friends.
-The film was a rare RKO role outside of Westerns for Tim Holt.

-Russell and Mitchum were promptly re-teamed in the 1951 film Macao.
-RKO were so pleased with Price's performance in His Kind of Woman that they signed him to a non-exclusive contract as a writer and director.
-In May 1951, it was announced further retakes would be done for the film.

-"Vincent Price is superb in his one right role—that of a ham actor thrown suddenly into a situation calling for high melodramatic courage."—Film critic Manny Farber in The Nation, January 15, 1952.